codebybrett/rebol-source-scripting/201508-source-format-change/README.md

 2015-source-format-change
 =========================

+[Update: This conversion was run on 19 Nov 2015 against Ren/C ("REBOL C Source format conversion").]

 A one-off format conversion project to modify Rebol C sources.

 * Modify formating of function declarations from the original starred format